Will the PSTI Act Encourage Complacency?

 On a practical level for employers, protecting the connected device, the applications, and data our people access should include:

-- Changing passwords on new devices, even if shipped with an advanced password
+Changing passwords on new devices (even if shipped with an advanced password)

-- Accepting device software updates as soon as they emerge
+Accepting device software updates as soon as they emerge

-- Using device endpoint detection software to spot malware and incursions
+Using device endpoint detection software to spot malware and incursions

-- Consider replacing dated access tech like VPN, with Zero Trust Network Access (ZTNA)
+Replacing dated access tech like VPN, with Zero Trust Network Access (ZTNA)

 And it goes without saying that you need to ensure you train your workforce to be aware of the latest attack techniques, especially things like phishing and spoofing emails that many security tools were not designed to see or stop.
 This just reinforces the need for good spoofing protection and email protection to prevent malicious attacks.